-The St. Johns County CoC is guided by the following vision and mission:
+The following vision and mission guide the St. Johns County CoC:

-Vision: Believing housing is a human right, we envision a community where all people have access to safe, stable, and affordable housing.
+Vision: Believing housing is a human right, we envision a community where all people have access to Annual Action Plan safe, stable, and affordable housing.

-Mission: The Continuum of Care leads the effort to prevent and end homelessness, bringing together resources and partnerships to make homelessness rare, brief and one time.
+Mission: The Continuum of Care leads the effort to prevent and end homelessness, bringing together resources and partnerships to make homelessness rare, brief, and one-time.